Lena Cronqvist: Life and career

 When she was 18, Cronqvist visited the Munch Room in Norway's National Gallery in Oslo.
 Edvard Munch's art left a lasting impression on her.
 The works she created in her "death series" are reminiscent of Munch's paintings.
+Other artists who inspired her work included Francis Bacon, Alberto Giacometti, Frida Kahlo, Picasso, and Swedish artists such as Siri Derkert, Carl Fredrik Hill, and Sigrid Hjertén.

 Cronqvist gained prominence in Sweden in the mid-1960s, creating not only paintings and graphics but textiles and sculptures.
-Her bold, intensive colourings contribute to her rather harsh expressionism, re-introducing a personalized approach in Swedish art.
+Her bold, intensive colourings contribute to her rather harsh Expressionism, re-introducing a personalized approach in Swedish art.
 Depicting hospital scenes, Madonnas and girls playing morbid games, as well as many biographical portrayals, her work in the 1960s and 1970s frequently depicted scenes of anguish and illness.
-She has illustrated the books of her late husband Göran Tunström and created a series of lithographs for Strindberg's Ett Drömspel.
-As a sculptor, she has worked with glass and bronze.
+Girls were a main theme in paintings and sculptures, and she represented them without the common clichés of "innocent little children or as young girls with sexual undertones".
+She illustrated the books of her husband and created a series of lithographs for Strindberg's Ett Drömspel.
+As a sculptor, she worked with glass and bronze.
 Her artworks have been widely exhibited and are in the collections of Nationalmuseet and Moderna Museet in Stockholm.

+By 2024, Cronqvist had lost her eyesight.
+She died on 29 July 2025, at the age of 86.

 Awards

 In 1994, Cronqvist was awarded the Prince Eugen Medal.
+She received the Carnegie Art Award for Nordic Artists in 2002.

-She has a long relationship with her native Karlstad.
+Cronqvist had a long relationship with her native Karlstad.
 Her bronze sculpture Hand i hand stands in its Museiparken.
 In 2012, the city awarded her its Fröding Stipendium.